kasramojallal1/emailing-system/README.md

-# Foofle
+# emailing-system

 This project is a mailing system.
-You have a database(MariaDB) in which you store your users data, their information and emails they send and receive.
+There is a MariaDB database in which users' data are stored.
+Users are able to send and receive emails.
-This database has many procedures(functions) so in order to do a certain task, all you have to do is to call that procedure with specific inputs.
+This database has many procedures(functions), so in order to do a specific task, all there is to do is call that procedure with specific inputs.

 The user interface is created by pyQt5.
-The python code in mostly design of the interface and calling the procedures of the database.
+The Python code is mostly the design of the interface and calling the procedures of the database.